gtuck/ai-workshop/slides.md

 <v-clicks>

-1. 💬 **Conversational Assistants**
+- 💬 **Conversational Assistants:**
-   Chatbots like ChatGPT, Google Assistant, and Siri help answer questions and automate tasks.
+  Chatbots like ChatGPT, Google Assistant, and Siri help answer questions and automate everyday tasks.

-2. 🎨 **Image and Art Generation**
+- 🎨 **Image and Art Generation:**
-   Tools like DALL-E and Midjourney create custom images from simple text prompts.
+  Tools such as DALL·E and Midjourney can create unique images from simple text prompts.

-3. 📈 **Business Productivity**
+- 📈 **Business Productivity:**
   Automate emails, summarize meetings, write reports, and generate marketing content.

-4. 🧠 **Education and Tutoring**
+- 🧠 **Education & Tutoring:**
-   Personalized explanations, language learning support, and homework help.
+  Personalized explanations, homework help, and support for language learning.

-5. 🎙️ **Realistic Voice Companions**
+- 🎙️ **Realistic Voice Companions:**
-   Platforms like Sesame use expressive AI voices for engaging and humanlike conversations.
+  Platforms such as Sesame feature expressive AI voices for lifelike conversation.

+- 🎥 **Ultra-Realistic AI Video Creation (New!):**
+  Sora 2 by OpenAI lets you turn text prompts into cinematic videos, animate people or pets, and add music or sound effects.

 </v-clicks>

 ---
 layout: center
 ---
-# <a href="https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo" target="_blank">Conversational voice demo</a>
+# <a href="https://app.sesame.com/" target="_blank">Conversational voice demo</a>

+---
+layout: center
+---
+# <a href="https://sora.chatgpt.com/explore" target="_blank">Video creation demo</a>
 ---

 # A few practical ways to use ChatGPT